 It is recognised that staff and services are always busy and that time is a precious commodity, with this in mind, completion of SRI-2 helps provide service monitoring and reporting data and connects to the objectives of a number of other important policy drivers and guidance including:

-SRI 2 is a framework and a process.
-The framework consists of a set of reflective statements centred on ten recovery indicators.
-These recovery indictors are based on research about what works in recovery e.g. ‘service is strengths based’ and ‘goals are identified and addressed’.
-The service reflects on its practice by considering data from six sources.
+SRI 2 is a structured process centred around 10 recovery indicators.
+These are based on evidebce about what works in recovery, e.g. 'service is strengths based' and 'goals are identfied and addressed'.
+The service reflects on its practice against these recovery indicators using six sources of evidence:

 Completing the SRI helped provide evidence and confirm perceptions held about the service I worked in rather than relying on tacit knowledge.